elliothatch/sift/README.md

 # sift
-## Search and filter structured logs in the terminal
+## Search and filter structured logs interactively in the terminal

 Sift is a NodeJs command-line tool that provides an interactive interface for viewing and searching structured log data.